marcusalenius/marcusalenius.github.io/markdown/attention.md

 We then apply softmax to these dot products to get the attention scores — the coefficients used in the weighted average that produces the new vector for "apple".

-### Keys, Queries, and Values
+### Keys, Queries, and Values ✅

-We have now developed three different transformations that we apply to the embedding vectors: the transformations that produce the keys, queries, and values:
+We’ve now introduced three transformations applied to each embedding vector — producing the keys, queries, and values:

 - $\vec{k} = W_K \vec{x}$
 - $\vec{q} = W_Q \vec{x}$
 - $\vec{v} = W_V \vec{x}$

-Let's recap the purpose of each before we look at how this affects our application of attention to the whole phrase.
+Let's briefly recap the purpose of each before we look at how this affects our application of attention to the whole phrase.

-The keys and queries work together to create the optimal spaces for computing the similarity between vectors.
-They can emphasize features that are important for measuring similarity and deemphasize those that are not.
-They can also combine features.
-All in a way to create the most optimal space to compute how strongly each word should pull each other word.
+Keys and queries define spaces that optimize how we measure similarity.
+They can highlight features that matter for similarity, suppress irrelevant ones, and even combine features in meaningful ways.
+All in a way to create the most optimal spaces to compute how strongly each word should pull the others.
 Importantly, having two separate transformations allows for asymmetric pull.
-In our linear combination that computes the updated vector, the keys and queries produce the coefficients.
+In our linear combination that computes the updated vector, the keys and queries produce the coefficients — the attention scores.

-The values create the most optimal space for actually moving the embedding of a word.
-They emphasize features that are important for distinguishing the different meanings of a word.
+Values define the space in which we move the word embeddings.
+They emphasize features that help distinguish between different meanings — enabling attention to update vectors in contextually meaningful ways.
 Given the weights computed by the keys and queries, we combine value vectors to compute the updated vector for a word.

+Just like the weights in our classifier, the matrices $W_K$, $W_Q$, and $W_V$ are learned — adjusted during training on massive amounts of text — to optimize the behavior of attention.

-### The Whole Phrase — with Keys, Queries, and Values
+### The Whole Phrase — with Keys, Queries, and Values ✅

-Recall how we packaged all embedding vectors of the phrase as rows in a matrix we called $X$.
-We can multiply $X$ by $W_K$, $W_Q$, and $W_V$ to turn the rows into keys, queries, and values, respectively.
-We will call these matrices $K$, $Q$, and $V$.
+Recall that we stacked all the embedding vectors for the phrase as rows in a matrix, $X$.
+To generate the keys, queries, and values, we multiply $X$ by the three learned matrices $W_K$, $W_Q$, and $W_V$.
+We will call these new matrices $K$, $Q$, and $V$.

 - $K = X W_K$
 - $Q = X W_Q$
 - $V = X W_V$

-Now, we take the dot product of each query vector with each key vector.
-We can write this as $QK^T$.
+Next, we compute the dot product between every query and every key.
+This is done efficiently via matrix multiplication: $QK^T$.
 Just as before, the next step is to apply softmax to each row: $\text{softmax}(QK^T)$.
-Finally, we use these attention scores to compute the linear combination along each row using the values.
+Finally, we use these weights to compute a weighted average of the values — one row at a time — which gives us the updated vectors.
 This can be written as $\text{softmax}(QK^T)V$.

-Let's see this in action.
-We will use the same table structure as before.
-First, we transform the first row into keys and the first column into queries.
+Let’s walk through this visually using the same table format from before.
+First, we apply our transformations to get keys and queries.
 Next, we take the dot product between each pair of keys and queries and apply softmax to each row.
-We now have the coefficients for the linear combinations that compute the updated vectors.
-To get the vectors for these linear combinations, we take a copy of our original vectors and transform them into values.
+We now have the coefficients for the weighted average that computes the updated embedding vectors.
+To get the vectors for the weighted average, we take a copy of our original vectors and transform them into values.

 <div class="body-image">
     <video src="attention-table-kqv.mp4"></video>